English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 Linguistics and Aspects of Language

-Phonology in RP English, rules of articulation, definition and scope of Phonetics, organs of speech etc. are foundational to the study of linguistics.
+Phonology in RP English, rules of articulation, definition and scope of Phonetics, organs of speech etc. are foundational to the study of linguistics and aspects of English Language.
 Let us analyse the question inclinations in this area.

 PYQ — Match List-I (Component) with List-II (Area of Language):